rishabhc32/zapcircle/content/posts/numpy-for-datascience.md

 ```
 Here you import numpy module renamed as *np* .

-This is enough for a brief description of numpy.Now,let's get NumPy in action.
+This is enough for a brief description of numpy.
+Now, let's get NumPy in action.

 #### Basics of NumPy